informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

     can vary in size but can be capped at 10KB.

-  - As for the `verify_aggregated_proof()` it already contains a few checks ensures that the receiving aggregated proof has the same `genesis_state_root` and `code_commitment` as the installed `ClientState`.
+  - As for the `verify_aggregated_proof()` it already contains a few checks to ensure that the receiving aggregated proof has the same `genesis_state_root` and `code_commitment` as the installed `ClientState`.
-    However the core `AggregatedProof` verifier yet to be implemented, but assuming the verifier will be imported from `sovereign-sdk`, we should end up with a function call like this:
+    However the core `AggregatedProof` verifier is yet to be implemented, but assuming the verifier will be imported from `sovereign-sdk`, we should end up with a function call like this: